-Through the years, my handle, “GoofyDawg,” has been associated with two things: Software Engineering and Guitar; essentially what I do professionally; music being one of my life’s passions.
+Through the years, my handle, “GoofyDawg,” has been associated with two things: Software Engineering and Guitar, essentially what I do professionally; music being one of my life’s passions that I luckily get to do professionally part-time.
 Originally, I started this blog to talk about “other” things.
 These could include tech stuff and music, but with a different, more personal twist.

 I’ve had this site for several years, and never really did anything with it but post random thoughts and things about careers or politics.
 But as of 2020, my life has taken an interesting turn and I’ve now found a new passion: Artisan Bread Making.

 It started out as something to do at the start of the pandemic lockdown.
 Friends were sharing their bread creations – mostly sourdough – and frankly, I wanted in on the action.
 I had actually been baking bread for over 40 years, but never really did it seriously.
 I just wanted to make something edible.

 But this whole no-knead, Dutch oven thing had me intrigued.
 I had a couple of them and I figured that it would be cool to join in on the craze.
 So I looked up some recipes online to find out about the process and I started to make some loaves.
 But I quickly got bored of making boules all the time.
 I wanted to make baguettes and batards.
 I wanted to make hearty country-style loaves.
 I wanted to make sandwich bread.
 As I started researching Italian bread, I wanted to make some of those ancient loaves.
 I couldn’t do that in a round or oval Dutch oven.